Eltacher/A-Board-Game-Player-vs-Player/README.md

-# BoardGame Using 2D Graphics Player vs AI
+# BoardGame Using 2D Graphics Player vs Player

-This project is a **strategy game on a 7x7 grid** with an **AI opponent**.
-The AI utilizes the **Minimax algorithm with Alpha-Beta pruning** to optimize its moves.
+This project is a **strategy game on a 7x7 grid** with a two-player mode (Player vs. Player).

 ## Features
--  Play against an AI opponent
+-  Two-player mode(turn-based)
 -  Highlights valid moves
 -  Capture mechanics
 -  GUI with Java Swing